uber/bayesmark/README.rst

 .. code-block:: bash

    cd $ENVS
-   virtualenv bo_benchmark_tools --python=python3.6
+   virtualenv bayesmark_tools --python=python3.6
-   source $ENVS/bo_benchmark_tools/bin/activate
+   source $ENVS/bayesmark_tools/bin/activate
-   pip install -r $GIT/bo-benchmark/requirements/tools.txt
+   pip install -r $GIT/bayesmark/requirements/tools.txt

-To install the pre-commit hooks for contributing run (in the ``bo_benchmark_tools`` environment):
+To install the pre-commit hooks for contributing run (in the ``bayesmark_tools`` environment):

 .. code-block:: bash

-   cd $GIT/bo-benchmark
+   cd $GIT/bayesmark
    pre-commit install

 To rebuild the requirements, we can run:

 .. code-block:: bash

-   cd $GIT/bo-benchmark
+   cd $GIT/bayesmark
    # Get py files from notebooks to analyze
    jupyter nbconvert --to script notebooks/*.ipynb
    # Generate the .in files (but pins to latest, which we might not want)
-   pipreqs bo_benchmark/ --ignore bo_benchmark/builtin_opt/ --savepath requirements/base.in
+   pipreqs bayesmark/ --ignore bayesmark/builtin_opt/ --savepath requirements/base.in
-   pipreqs test/ --savepath requirements/test.in pipreqs bo_benchmark/builtin_opt/ --savepath requirements/optimizers.in
+   pipreqs test/ --savepath requirements/test.in pipreqs bayesmark/builtin_opt/ --savepath requirements/optimizers.in
    pipreqs notebooks/ --savepath requirements/ipynb.in pipreqs docs/ --savepath requirements/docs.in
    # Regenerate the .txt files from .in files